What type of content do you primarily create?

 Each influencer group has pros and cons, so don't be discouraged if you're just getting started — brands will still work with you!

-Audience location
+Audience demographics and location

 Brands also look out for a key demographic: audience location.
 A brand that exists only in the US isn't likely going to get new customers if the YouTuber's core audience is Australian.